Cultivating human connection

 Pain point 3: Digital apps have conditioned people to be afraid of rejection.

-All five users said they use dating apps because it lessens the blow of rejection, given there’s no immediate face-to-face contact and there are so many other available single people.
+All five users said they use dating apps because it lessens the blow of rejection, given there’s no immediate face-to-face contact.

 These frustrations could be addressed by designing a product with the following attributes: